atarazana/gramola-operator/README.md

-# End to End Operator Framework Demo
+# End to End Operator Framework Lab and Demo

 ## Introduction